 The state of New York allows most workers to file for workers’ compensation if they’ve been injured on the job—and that includes those who have developed occupational diseases.

 Not every disease will qualify, and you must be able to prove your case.
 This means you must provide evidence that your illness came from your employment, either because of the work you do or the environment you’ve been exposed to.

-A Work Comp Attorney Can Get You the Compensation You Need
+A Workers’ Compensation Attorney Can Get You the Compensation You Need

 Understanding what an occupational disease is will help you determine whether you have one.
-Filing for workers compensation can be difficult, and proving your case can be a headache.
+Filing for workers’ compensation benefits can be difficult, and proving your case can be a headache.
 But an attorney at Finkelstein, Meirowitz & Eidlisz, LLP can assist you with the filing process from start to finish.